Skincare Product Ingredients that Brighten and Boost Healthier Skin

-As a skincare professional, Dr. Sethi knows that the key to brighter skin is healthy skin.
-This can be achieved by choosing ingredients that repair and nourish the skin barrier to produce glowing results.
-To help you in your hunt for your ideal skin-brightening solution, consider seeking out products with these ingredients.
+As a medical aesthetics skincare doctor, Dr. Sethi knows that the key to brighter skin is healthy skin.
+This can be achieved by choosing ingredients that repair and nourish the skin barrier to produce glowing results without destroying your skin tone.

 Retinol